Multnomah Falls Timed-Use permits

 The Columbia River Gorge is home to over 100 waterfalls.
 If Multnomah Falls isn’t going to work for you today, we recommend the following options to see other beautiful falls beyond the “waterfall corridor” section of Highway 30.

 Starvation Creek State Park is a mini version of the waterfall corridor.
 Pop out of your car and travel .1 miles up a short, paved path to see Starvation Creek Falls.
-Traverse .5 miles west along the paved Historic Columbia River Highway State Trail to see Cabin Creek Falls and Hole-in-the-Wall Falls, and continue up a hiking trail another .25 miles to see Lancaster falls.
-Free parking and restrooms at trailhead.
+Traverse .5 miles west along the paved Historic Columbia River Highway State Trail to see Cabin Creek Falls and Hole-in-the-Wall Falls, and continue up a hiking trail another .25 miles to see Lancaster Falls.
+Free parking and restrooms at trailhead, wheelchair accessible picnic table at Hole-in-the-Wall Falls.

 For a longer hike, visit Dry Creek Falls in Cascade Locks.
 You can access Dry Creek Falls two ways.
 The more pleasant trip is southbound on the Pacific Crest Trail (4.4 miles out-and-back).
 For a shorter, more direct, and more historic approach, follow the Google Maps directions up that weird logging road and park at the gate.
 The access road follows the creek straight up to the falls (2.4 miles out-and-back), and includes infrastructure remnants from the old Cascade Locks operating mechanisms and first municipal water system.
 Free parking, public restrooms available year-round at Overlook Park (next to post office).